pgoyal94/Restaurants_and_House_Prices/README.md

 ### Questions:
 - Can Yelp reviews and diversity of types of restaurants help us determine housing prices or neighborhood price tiers?
 - Can we predict diversity (type of restaurant) of restaurants based on housing prices?
-(Not included in Segment 1)
+(Not included in Segment 1 or 2)

-# Communication Protocol:
-- Communicate via Slack and Text message group chat
-- Use Google Drive to store all resources (shared data sets, notes, etc.)
-- Slide Deck in Google Drive is the key way to share information and notes
-- The person who creates the pull request in GitHub will not be the person to approve it
-- Use Zoom to meet outside of class times

 <hr style="border:2px solid gray"> </hr>